Softskills - Know your True Self - Nirvana Shatakam

 chidananda rupah shivo’ham shivo’ham

-I am devoid of duality, my form is formlessness,
+I am devoid of duality, my

 I exist everywhere, pervading all senses,